 The Great Ocean Walk, stretches 91 kilometres from the idyllic resort town of Apollo Bay to Glenample Homestead (adjacent to the 12 Apostles).
 It travels through the National Park and overlooks the Marine National Park.

 Experience and enjoy the natural surroundings on horse back or on a mountain bicycle.
 A license is needed for horse riders to ride in the National Park and Parks Victoria staff can help you with this.
 The formed roadways and tracks supply perfect tracks for these active endeavours.

 Picnic opportunities are plentiful, with beautiful settings at much of the waterfalls in addition to Blanket Leaf, Sheoak, Distillery Creek, Moggs Creek, Paradise, Melba Gully, Shelly Beach, Triplet Falls and Blanket Bay among others.

-There are excellent camping opportunities throughout the Parks.
+There are excellent free camping Great Ocean Road opportunities throughout the Parks.